North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Bum’s Restaurant and Catering

-566 3rd St, Ayden
+Address: 566 3rd St, Ayden, NC

 North Carolina BBQ Restaurants Bums Ayden NC Image

-It is one of the only barbecue stops in Eastern North Carolina that has a stocked buffet table of freshly prepared sides including black-eyed peas, boiled potatoes, and garden-fresh collards.
+It is one of the only barbecue stops in Eastern North Carolina that has a stocked buffet table of freshly prepared sides, including black-eyed peas, boiled potatoes, and garden-fresh collards.

 Grady’s

-3096 Arrington Bridge Rd, Dudley
+Address: 3096 Arrington Bridge Rd, Dudley, NC

 Southern Barbecue Gradys Dudley NC Image

 Opening on July 4, 1986, Grady’s is an independence story for more than just when they first got started.
-Mrs. Gerri Grady had lost her job and her husband, Steve, was inspired to find a way that they could work together.
+Mrs. Gerri Grady had lost her job, and her husband, Steve, was inspired to find a way that they could work together.

 Steve worked in a lumberyard which gave him great access to wood, so they started Grady’s cooking barbecue the old-fashioned way without any experience.